2024 Campus Tree Conference

 2020 Campus Tree Conference - A Webinar

-Georgia Tree Council brings you its Campus Tree Conference this year in webinar form.
-This program is geared not only for treekeepers at Georgia colleges and universities, but those at any campus setting.
-During this 3-hour online program, we'll hear a variety of speakers on how to make a good contract for arboricultural services at your campus, what a commercial tree company should expect when working with a campus, how to get your campus certified as an arboretum, and how to ensure that your campus trees and greenspace remains healthy and thriving during these challenging times.
-Speakers include University of Georgia's Dr. Ellen Bauske and Bodi Pennisi, Arbor Equity's Dan Bauer, and Agnes Scott College's Karina Leung.
+On September 17, 2020, Georgia Tree Council presented its Campus Tree Conference in webinar form.
+During this 3-hour online program, we heard a variety of speakers on how to make a good contract for arboricultural services at your campus, what a commercial tree company should expect when working with a campus, how to get your campus certified as an arboretum, and how to ensure that your campus trees and greenspace remains healthy and thriving during these challenging times.
+Speakers included University of Georgia's Dr. Ellen Bauske and Bodi Pennisi, Arbor Equity's Dan Bauer, and Agnes Scott College's Karina Leung.

 2019 Campus Tree Conference

 This popular conference is for physical plant managers, landscape directors, administrators, sustainability staff, and others who care for trees on a college campus or any other campus setting.
 The 2019 Campus Tree Conference was held at University of North Georgia's Gainesville Campus, 3820 Mundy Mill Rd, Oakwood, GA 30566.

 Speakers and attendees discussed tree risk, soil compaction, wildlife, tree inventories, climate variability, management plans, recycling campus trees and debris, and other topics, and enjoyed lunch and a tour of tree care on the UNG campus..
 See full agenda here.